varunmehta/varunmehta.github.io/_posts/2025-08-11-service-model.md

  * Append only tasks, no deletes
  * Indexed on priority and timestamp
  * Compression of old tasks
- * Implemented tiered storage (similar to S3) active vs cold storage
+ * Implement tiered storage (similar to S3) active vs cold storage

 #### Queue Maintenance
  * Deduplicate recurring tasks
  * Review list of open tasks and update priority score
  * Archive low priority tasks into summaries
- > Think of compressing all the HTTP `/info` logs captured every minute, over 1 month (43,200 statements), compressed to 1 log statement. ~ *Battery maintenance check was logged 800 times between date1 and date2*
+ > Think of compressing all the HTTP `/info` logs captured every minute, over 1 month (43,200 statements), compressed to 1 log statement. ~ *Battery maintenance check was logged 800 times between 3/1/2025 and 3/31/2025*
  * Monitor resource (memory and power consumption) of itself, the queue.

 #### Self-Care
  * Prioritize self-maintenance tasks over any high priority tasks in the queue.
  * Pick up new tasks or interrupt current task to address self-maintenance.
  * Ensures it doesn’t prioritize external service over its own self-care.

 #### Model Context Protocol
 During communication between robots, the same robot responds with different response times, based on how they are processing the response.
 Having an MCP to manage requests can be helpful.
  * Tasks are interpreted and executed per the operational context.
  * Multiple models (perception, planning, behavior) can co-exist and be activated or deactivated depending on environment, mode, or goal state.
  * If one model fails or behaves erratically, MCP can isolate it, revert to fallbacks, or switch operational modes as needed.